SanDisk Breaks Storage Record With 400GB MicroSD Card

 What is the point of hideously overpriced dog-slow large-capacity SD cards with extremely limited wear leveling and piss poor reliability?
 What are the chances you could fill this bow-wow up even once and read it all back successfully and error-free?

-"Largest microSD card currently on the market" (Score:2)
+"Largest microSD card currently on the market" (Score:4, Funny)

 It will be a failure, since it will not fit any microSD port...